EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-3_calculating_health_level.md

-## Validating and running the pipeline
+## Validating and Publish the pipeline

-When the configuration of the operators is completed, we can now validate the configuration and start running the pipeline.
+When the configuration of the operators is completed, we can now validate the configuration and publish the pipeline.

 1. Click the **Validate** icon ![](media/validate_icon.png) in the tool bar to verify the configuration of all the operators.